FAQs updated 01 December 2020.

 Yes.
 The maximum wall time is currently 168 hours.
 Researchers can contact us to learn how their computations may work within the current limits.

 Access to all computation resources ends at the same time as the allocation.
 Users will retain access to UBC ARC Sockeye for a maximum of 14 days to remove/copy data, but no computation will be possible during that period.

 Before the allocation period ends, a number of reminders will be sent to users.
 A second call will also go out in advance of the current allocation period ending.
 Existing users who are awarded another round of allocation will be able to continue to use the system normally as the old allocation ends and the new one begins.

 Researchers may apply for a Standard Allocation at any time.
 Allocations run until June 30th each year.

-Calls for Priority Allocations will take place twice per year.
-Information about the next Priority Allocation Call for Applications will be posted on our website once available/prior to the start of the next call: https://arc.ubc.ca/ubc-arc-sockeye
+Calls for Priority Allocations take place twice per year.
+Information about the next Priority Allocation Call for Applications are posted on our website once available/prior to the start of the next call: https://arc.ubc.ca/ubc-arc-sockeye

 Please check the UBC ARC Sockeye page for the latest updates.
 You can also watch for email notifications and announcements from UBC ARC.

 Faculty members with an existing Standard or Priority Allocation may request a Reservation Allocation.